 The Academy productions receive national acclaim with both an autumn term production for Years 10 to 13 and summer term for Years 7 to 9.
 There are also a number of additional events including the Beswick Music Festival, Festival of Dance and Fashion Show.

-Books Clubs, Debating Society, Stem Club or Crumbs for any budding chefs or contestants for Bake Off, the clubs and societies offer great opportunities to meet the interests of our students.
+Books Club, Debating Society, Stem Club, Art Club and Geology Club are just a few of the many clubs and societies that offer great extra curricular opportunities to meet the interests of our students.

 The Duke of Edinburgh’s (DofE) gives all young people aged 14-24 the chance to develop skills for life and work, fulfil their potential and have a brighter future.
 A DofE programme is a real adventure from beginning to end and encourages endeavour, teamwork, community and volunteer work.
 As a school we run the award at all 3 levels.
 Year 9 students undertake the Bronze award, the year 10 students undertake the Silver award completing at the start of year 11 and the year 12 students undertaken the gold award.